How to walk up Pen y Fan

-My final route is a blinder.
-It’s a demanding nine mile circuit leading from the Taf Fechan Forest up to Corn Du (873m), Pen y Fan (886m), Cribyn (795m) and Fan y Big (719m), the one with the diving board rock, returning via the eastern Neuadd Valley.
+The last of my Pen y Fan routes is a blinder.
+It’s a demanding 10 mile circuit leading from the Taf Fechan Forest up to Corn Du (873m), Pen y Fan (886m), Cribyn (795m) and Fan y Big (719m), the one with the diving board rock, returning via the eastern Neuadd Valley.

 Right from the start it’s impressive, with views up the valley to Pen y Fan.
 The steep yomp up to Craig Fan Ddu has me gasping, but it’s worth it just to admire the sweep of these mighty glacial valleys while red kites cruise overhead.
 I share the ridge with keen walker Marianne Bailey and her energetic labrador.
 'It’s a hefty route, and it’s our favourite', she says.
 'The skies are so big, they seem close enough to touch.
 It’s a tremendous feeling.'

 Read more: Walking in Wales: Region by region